Bosonic and fermionic statistics in nonperturbative quantum gravity: Passive and active transformations in LQG

-At this level, the residual symmetry imposed by the diffeomorphism constraint is described by automorphism-invariance \cite{ashtekar2004background,rovelli2004quantum,thiemann2008modern}.
+At this level, the residual symmetry imposed by the diffeomorphism constraint is described by graph symmetries \cite{ashtekar2004background,rovelli2004quantum,thiemann2008modern}.
+In the combinatorial approach, these correspond to graph automorphisms \cite{Rovelli_2011,Rovelli:2011eq}.
 An automorphism $A: \Gamma \to \Gamma$ is a map of the graph on itself that preserves its connectivity, i.e., such that adjacent nodes are mapped into adjacent nodes.
 An automorphism acts on $\Hc_\Gamma$ as \be (U_A \Psi)(h_\ell) = \Psi(h_{A(\ell)}) \, , \ee where $A(\ell)$ is the image of the oriented link $\ell$ under the automorphism.
 The orientation of $A(\ell)$ may not agree with the orientation chosen for the link in the graph, in which case we say there was an inversion.
 A state is automorphism-invariant if $U_A \ket{\Psi} = \ket{\Psi}$, $\forall A$.
-For details on the action of automorphisms and the implementation of automorphism-invariance, we refer to \cite{Baytas:2022mjj,Baytas:2024cux}.
+For details on the action of automorphisms and the implementation of automorphism invariance, we refer to \cite{Baytas:2022mjj,Baytas:2024cux}.